bernie-skipole/inditest/README.md

 ledclient4.py example textual terminal which connects to the server created by simulated\_led.py\
 simulated\_led.py simulated LED driver.

+The following two examples require a Valkey server to be running.

-vkclient.py This client uses QueClient to get snapshots of data and saves it to a Valkey server\
+vkclient.py This client uses QueClient to get data which it saves it to a Valkey server\
-This could be useful for a display, or multiple displays to continuously show updating values.
+This could be useful for a display, or multiple displays continuously showing updating values.

 vkprint.py Illustrates how INDI parameters stored in a Valkey server using vkclient.py\
 can be read.
 This could be used by a 'display' service to show an instruments output.